Ethics, Compliance and Audit Services

 In response to efforts to insert contract language controlling publication and participation of foreign nationals in university research, the university confirmed its policy on maintaining an open research and education environment.
 In September 2002, the Vice Chancellors for Research from the (then) nine UC campuses unanimously agreed that the University would not make exceptions to the publication policy or accept restrictions on the open dissemination of research results.
-It is essential that government contractors and agencies understand that it is not merely a matter of University policy and its education and research mission; it is a matter of compliance with export regulations.

 Steps for researchers to follow to adhere to UC’s Export Compliance Plan